 Full list of Healing Touch outlets.

-At St Gregory Spa‘s branches, located in various PARKROYAL hotels, you can expect traditional healing treatments such as an Indonesian Balinese Massage ($180/hour) or a Traditional Chinese Tui Na Massage ($230/hour).
 Other treatments include a Scalp Massage ($50/15 min), an Elemis Body Nectar Nourishing Wrap ($200/hour), facials, and waxing.
 Each treatment room is styled to look like a hotel room, with a standalone bathtub.
 However, in place of sleeping beds are sets of treatment beds instead.

 At OD Wellness, you can choose from a full body massage, such as the Body Therapy ($69/hour), or a foot massage.
 Drop by with your girlfriends for a girls’ day out – their cosy treatment rooms comfortably fit 3 people.
-Alternatively, you can also opt for their Rejuvenating Therapy ($77/75 min) that includes a foot massage and accupressure.
+Alternatively, you can also opt for their Rejuvenating Therapy ($77/75 min) that includes a foot massage and acupressure.

 OD Wellness review: “I had a 1-hour foot reflexology and there was a good amount of pressure, not too hard nor too soft.
 The environment was also relaxing.” – Jane N via Google Maps

-If you have trouble deciding on a specific massage type, the Oasia Spa signature massage ($160/hour) uses a fusion of Thai, Shiatsu, and Indian techniques in an intensive full-body rubdown.
-To indulge in a longer spa session, you can opt for their Elixir Journey ($290/2 hours) package.
+If you have trouble deciding on a specific massage type, the Oasia Spa signature massage ($170/hour) uses a fusion of Thai, Shiatsu, and Indian techniques in an intensive full-body rubdown.
+To indulge in a longer spa session, you can opt for their Elixir Journey ($300/2 hours) package.
 This includes a relaxing aromatic body massage and foot bath, followed by a hydrating facial to rejuvenate your skin.
 They’re one of the first

 Oasia Spa review: “The Oasia signature massage is unique and soothing.
 I appreciate that the therapist tailored the massage and modified the pressure as necessary.
 The staff are friendly and helpful as well.” – Elina Lee via Google Maps

 With its Victorian-style wallpaper and tufted couches, My Cozy Room Boutique Spa provides an ambience that Bridgerton enthusiasts will appreciate.
 Many reviewers have touted this place as one of the best massage spas in Singapore for their painless extraction.
-Most patrons opt for the 2-hour Ultimate Pore Extraction Facial, which starts off with a soothing head and scalp massage before they tackle stubborn blackheads and whiteheads.
-For acne concerns, you can give their Anti-Acne Led Facial a try.

 My Cozy Room Boutique Spa review: “The entire process was so comfortable and relaxing, even for someone with sensitive and acne-prone skin.
 I barely felt any discomfort during extractions and left with very minimal redness.” – Jolene Lee via Google Maps

-Damai Spa is located at Grand Hyatt, so you know to expect a spa day in Singapore that ticks all the boxes.
-For a well-rounded reset, their Mind Body Wellness Programmes incorporate therapeutic technologies such as vibracoustic, light, or heat therapy to help clear your mind and get your body back in sync.
-Alternatively, you can also try their Advanced Body Treatments, which use ocean mineral-based products customised to address specific concerns.
+Damai Spa is located at the Grand Hyatt, so you know to expect a spa day in Singapore that ticks all the boxes.
+For a well-rounded reset, their Mind Body Wellness Programmes (from $218) incorporate therapeutic technologies such as vibracoustic, light, or heat therapy to help clear your mind and get your body back in sync.

-Image credit: Remede Spa Singapore
+Image credit: St. Regis Spa

 Image credit: Spa-1 Wellness Centre via Facebook